"You need to want to make a difference."

 Engineering student's Fulbright Scholarship takes her to Greece

 Lynn Secondo grew up in Ohio and stayed in the Midwest for her undergraduate and graduate degrees in chemical engineering, from Trine University and University of Michigan, respectively.
 But when it was time for her Ph.D., the 26-year-old decided to head east.
 She chose the Virginia Commonwealth University School of Engineering because of the opportunities it offered within a smaller department in a large university.
-“I could still get to know my professors, yet interdisciplinary collaboration would be easy and encouraged,” she said about VCU.
-“Being with a department that is expanding and actively searching for new ideas not only from the faculty is exciting and a fantastic opportunity for the students involved.”
 Read more...

 How I got the job: Rachel Judge